sreehariskumar/pKiLL-v2.0/README.md

 ### INTRODUCTION
-pKiLL is a program that I've created which can be used to start/restart/end unresponsive applications in linux.
+pKiLL is a program that I've created which can be used to start/restart/end applications in linux.
 The GUI helps to achieve this with ease.